aleksasavovic/concurencyThesis/README.md

 The experiments provide insights into:
 - How different synchronization methods compare in terms of performance.
 - The role of the JMM in thread synchronization and memory visibility.
-- How JIT optimizations influence the execution of synchronized code.
+- How JIT optimizations influence the execution of java code.

 For detailed results and analysis, refer to the full Master's Thesis linked below.